best golf clubs for driving range 3

 What is the recommended way to practice with a driver at the driving range?

-When practicing with a driver, it is recommended to focus on accuracy rather than distance.
+When practicing with a driver, it is recommended to focus on accuracy rather than distance clubs.
 It’s also advised to hit shots with the driver in spells and not spend the entire practice session only hitting the driver.

 How many golf balls should I hit at the driving range?